Back to blog

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Most New Zealanders are paying too much for power.
 The average household could save $200-400/year by switching — and it takes about 10 minutes.
+It's one of the biggest quick wins when you're trying to save money in NZ.

 Why you're probably overpaying